ja-vazquez/Python_compendium/README.md

 # * The Python compendium

-This folder contains several scripts, notes and examples collected through many nights of coding (hopefully they'll be useful in future references).
+This folder contains several scripts, notes and examples elaborated through many nights of coding (hopefully they'll be useful in future references).
-**N.B.** highly encouraged to recycle and make use of them in any possible way.
+**N.B.** highly encouraged to recycle and make use of them in any possible ways.
-More elaborated examples may be found in the astro/cosmo folders.
+More elaborated examples may be found in the astro/cosmo folders withing this GitHub account.

-As you can see below, Python is the dominant language, however due to the popularity of R I have added some standard notes, visualizations and basic statistic examples.
+As you can see from below, Python is the dominant language, however due to the popularity of R I have added some standard notes, visualizations and basic statistic examples.
 There are also couple of SQL examples, based on SQLite and MYSQL.